 Woven shades: Woven shades have a screen like style that helps diffuse light and gives privacy from the outdoors.
 They are made from bamboo and jute.

 Cellular shades: Cellular shades have a honeycomb-shaped design which makes them the most energy-efficient.
 The shape of these shades traps the air, keeping heat out in the summer and keeping heat in in the winter.

 Roman shades: These shades have curving folds or soft pleats.
 They stack evenly when pulled up and are often best for blocking out light.
 They intertwine with design and function, and look great anywhere.

 Valances can be paired with all the window treatments mentioned.
 A traditional valance usually has some elegant material meant to decoratively conceal the curtain rod, yet modern versions (such as a wooden valance, or cornice) also exist.

-At Pella Windows & Doors of Nashville, we are rated #1 by Nashville homeowners as the window brand that will most improve the value of your home.* At Pella we understand that new windows are a fantastic way to achieve a modern and energy-efficient home.
+Pella is the most preferred window and door brand by homeowners.* At Pella we understand that new windows are a fantastic way to achieve a modern and energy-efficient home.
 If you are restoring an older home, be sure that new windows or window replacements are at the top of your home improvement list.
 Even though our assortment of spectacular windows could stand alone, without window treatments, we understand the desire to dress them up and the need to provide shade and privacy.
 Just remember you need a sturdy canvas before you begin your project.